Home » Recipes » Peanut Butter Energy Balls (gluten-free, dairy free, and refined sugar-free)

 Notes

-TIP: After you process the oats and flour, you can place all the ingredients (except for the chocolate chips) in the food processor and pulse until it is smooth.
+TIP: After you process the oats and flour, you can place all the ingredients (except for the chocolate chips) in a food processor, and pulse until it is smooth.
 Stir in the chocolate chips.
-This is can be easier than trying to stir by hand!
+This can be easier than trying to stir by hand!

 Nutrition